patrick-hudson/naughtyusers/README.md

 	php artisan reseller ssd
 	php artisan reseller iceland
 	php artisan reseller statistics

+> All the artisan commands should be able to be run from cron.
+This has not been tested.
+Should work though.

 ### Useful functions inside of controllers/CpanelController.php
 	ServerList() - Specify start and finish servers.